wolfgam/Edx_intro2CS/README.md

-## This is the answers to MITx-6.00.1x, taken on Sept-Oct 2015
+## MITx-6.00.1x, Introduction to Computer Science and Programming using Python
-problem sets for Edx.org MITx - 6.00.1x
+This is the answers to problem sets for Edx.org MITx - 6.00.1x The course was taken between September and October of 2015